 You want to be a truffle, not salt.

-Let’s look at how to do that on your resume.
+Let’s look at how to do that when you write a resume.

 Resume Tip #3: Focus on the narrative, not the facts

 Your resume should not be a list of facts.
 That’s not memorable enough to catch the hiring manager’s attention in 10 seconds.